Philadelphia Eagles: NFL champions (1960)

-1960 remains one of the most celebrated year in Eagles history.
-Shaw, Van Brocklin, and Bednarik, each in their last season before retirement, led a team more notable for its grit than its talent.
+The Eagles' 1960 season remains one of the most celebrated years in team history.
+Shaw, Van Brocklin, and Bednarik, each in their last season before retirement, led an Eagles team more notable for its grit than its talent.
 One observer later quipped that the team had "nothing but a championship" to its first division title since 1949.
-The team was aided by their two Pro Bowl receivers, wide receiver Tommy McDonald, who would later pen a short autobiography titled They Pay Me to Catch Footballs and tight end Pete Retzlaff.
+The team was aided by their two Pro Bowl receivers, wide receiver Tommy McDonald, who later wrote an autobiography titled They Pay Me to Catch Footballs, and tight end Pete Retzlaff.

-On November 20, 1960, at Yankee Stadium in The Bronx, Bednarik launched a tackle against New York Giants' running back Frank Gifford, which has come to be known as The Hit, that is routinely ranked as one of the hardest and most vicious hits in NFL history.
-With the game tied 10 to 10 in the fourth quarter, Gifford caught a short pass over the middle and was immediately hit by Bednarik with a clothes line tackle so hard that it dropped Gifford to the ground unconscious.
-Gifford was removed from the field on stretcher and transported to a local hospital by ambulance, where he remained for ten days.
+On November 20, 1960, at Yankee Stadium in The Bronx, Bednarik launched a tackle against New York Giants' running back Frank Gifford, which has come to be known as The Hit, a tackle that is routinely ranked as one of the hardest and most vicious hits in NFL history.
+With the game tied 10 to 10 in the fourth quarter, Gifford caught a short pass over the middle and was immediately hit by Bednarik with a clothesline tackle so hard that it dropped Gifford to the ground unconscious.
+Gifford was removed from the field on a stretcher and transported to a local hospital by ambulance, where he remained for ten days.
 Gifford was diagnosed with a deep concussion that resulted in his retirement from the game for 18 months.
 On the 100th anniversary of the NFL's founding, the NFL ranked Bednarik's tackle the 44th greatest play in league history.

-On December 26, 1960, one of the coldest days in recorded Philadelphia history, the Eagles faced Vince Lombardi's Green Bay Packers in the NFL Championship game and dealt the formidable Lombardi the sole championship game loss of his storied career.
+On December 26, 1960, one of the coldest days in recorded Philadelphia history, the Eagles faced Vince Lombardi's Green Bay Packers in the 1960 NFL Championship Game and dealt the formidable Lombardi the sole championship game loss of his storied career.
 Bednarik lined up at center on offense and at linebacker on defense.
 Fittingly, the game ended as Bednarik tackled a struggling Jim Taylor and refused to allow him to stand until the last seconds had ticked away.